 In 2015, the Festival changed location to the gorgeous coastal town of Aldeburgh, Suffolk during September.
 Aldeburgh has proven an inspiring place for artists to relax and create brand new work, and for artists to enjoy though-provoking, adventurous theatre.

 We were thrilled to continue to grow HighTide Festival in 2017 with the exciting addition of HighTide Festival in Walthamstow, Greater London which we ran for 2 years.
 This allowed us to further engage new audiences with emerging playwrights making excellent new work.
-We were excited to return to Waltham Forest with HighTide Festival 2018 and are looking forward to being part of the inaugural Borough of Culture in 2019 with our third HighTide Festival Walthamstow in 2019.
+We will be continuing to expand our work across the East Anglia region, committing to work in areas such as Lowestoft.

 “HighTide has established itself as a major platform for new playwrights.”